FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/single-hit-redirect.md

 }
  ```

-**NOTE** The above example uses `window.location.href`.It is a framework agnostic solution and may not work in more complicated cases.
-Please check the routing scope of the framework or libraries you are using to best adapt the algorithm to detect the return to the redirected page.
+**NOTE** The above example uses `window.location.href`.
+It is a framework agnostic solution and may not work in more complicated cases.
+Please check the routing scope of the framework or libraries you are using to best adapt the algorithm to detect the return to the redirecting page.

 Full example below.
-Please keep in mind, that on specific pages you might need to use different conditions, in order to cover all edge cases.
+Please keep in mind that on specific pages you might need to use different conditions in order to cover all edge cases.
-That script should be placed in each document the `ff-searchbox` element is used.
+That script should be placed in every document the `ff-searchbox` element is used in.
  ```html
  <script>
          document.addEventListener("WebComponentsReady", function () {